yddingh/healthcare_job_analyze/healthcare_job_analyze/README.md

 ## About the Dataset

-The dataset was obtained from Kaggle: "30000 Latest Healthcare Jobs (eMedCareers Europe)"
+The dataset was obtained from Kaggle: "30000+ healthcare jobs from eMedCareers (Europe)"

 Dataset source: https://www.kaggle.com/datasets/jobspikr/30000-latest-healthcare-jobs-emedcareers-europe